DoneDeal: Business model

 While the site was originally free to use, a €3 charge was introduced after about a year.
 The site featured a system where people could place ads and pay by calling a special number which would bill to their phone, as well as credit or debit card and PayPal account.
 In 2012, the DoneDeal pricing model changed – with some ads reduced to €1 and others increased to €5.
 In 2015, free ads were re-introduced in the Clothes and Lifestyle, Baby & Kids, Music & Education, Sports & Hobbies and House & DIY sections with the remaining sections incurring a charge of between €1 and €5.

 In 2011, Oslo international media group Schibsted Media Group took a 50.09% stake in the company.
 In July 2015, the Irish-owned Distilled Media Group and the Schibsted Media Group announced the establishment of a combined business, Distilled SCH, which brings together the three iconic Irish brands: DoneDeal.ie, Daft.ie and Adverts.ie.

 Apps have played a part in the accessibility of DoneDeal with an iPhone app launched in 2011, followed by an Android app in 2012.
 DoneDeal ventured into television advertising for the first time in 2012 with a popular and amusing ad featuring a woman who sells her husband on DoneDeal.
-This was at a time where the number of monthly unique visitors to the site had increased to almost three million.

 Since 2010, DoneDeal raised €1.3million for charity by donating a portion of ad revenue to causes selected by its staff.
 The company is ABC audited and is a member of the Interactive Advertising Bureau in Ireland.